Apple AudioVision 14 Display: Features

-The Apple AudioVision 14 Display is a 14-inch Trinitron display that was manufactured by Apple Inc. This display is unique since it is the only display ever to use the HDI-45 connector, capable of transferring video to the screen, video capture input from an S-Video source, audio output, audio input, and Apple Desktop Bus (ADB) all through one cable.
-The monitor also has a built-in microphone.
-The included driver adds the following specialized functionality to the Sound control panel:
+The AudioVision 14 uses the same 14-inch CRT as the Macintosh Color Display.
+It is the only display to use the HDI-45 connector (which Apple called the Integrated Desktop Connector), capable of transferring video to the screen, video capture input from an S-Video source, audio output, audio input, and Apple Desktop Bus (ADB) all through one cable, with plug and play support.